reskillamericans/website/content/faq/index.md

 ### What will be the teaching format?

-Over seven months, you will learn the fundamental concepts of software development through a range of formats: recorded and live video sessions, training modules, and online video conferences with your instructors and mentors (collectively requiring a minimum of 15 hours a week).
+Over seven months, you will learn the fundamental concepts of full-stack web development or UX/UI design through a range of formats: recorded and live video sessions, training modules, and online video conferences with your instructors and mentors (collectively requiring a minimum of 15 hours a week).

 ### For individuals who work days, will live zoom meetings/classes be available as a recording?